telvis07/stats/README.md

 [Click here to view the github page](https://telvis07.github.io/stats/)

-This document lists common probability distributions described in [Introduction to Probability by Joseph Blizstein and Jessica Hwang](https://drive.google.com/file/d/1VmkAAGOYCTORq1wxSQqy255qLJjTNvBI/view).
+This document contains notes from topics covered in various introductory statistics books.
+It serves mostly as a "stats refresher" for me. :-)